JayHelton/firebase-firelobby/README.md

 ## New To Firebase?

 This tutorial is aimed towards developers who have some prior experience towards React, Firebase, and Firestore.
-The rest of this tutorial makes the assumption that the reader can setup a new Firebase project with Firstore and Authentication, locate their web config, and understands basic concepts in React.
+The rest of this tutorial makes the assumption that the reader can setup a new Firebase project with Firestore and Authentication, locate their web config, and understands basic concepts in React.
 If you are a beginner to Firebase, I highly recommend [this video](https://www.youtube.com/watch?v=9kRgVxULbag) by [Fireship](fireship.io).

 If you are new to React, there are a plethora of beginner React tutorials on Youtube as well.